JohnDorsey/GeodeFractals/README.md

   bugs:

     -photo.py sometimes waits to save one image until the next one begins.

+    -the buddhabrot generator seems to not visit the starting point.

   future plans:

     -improve photo.py.

+      -dissolved axis support. (row.get(x, c)=row.items[x*maxC + c] if c is a dissolved axis).

+      -undoing bit sequence concatenation.

+      -filtering and resizing kernels. intermediate channels.

     -add intersection testing, just like in RelentlessFractals.